zybexXL/ZHash/README.md

   NOTES:
   > Multiple files, folders, masks and -x exclusions can be provided
   > Compute mode outputs to console unless -f is given
-  > Update mode outputs to file given with -f (default: zhash.zhs)
+  > Update mode outputs to file given with -f (default: zhash.zh)
-  > Verify mode reads from file given with -f (default: zhash.zhs)
+  > Verify mode reads from file given with -f (default: zhash.zh)
   > Options -r and -n are ignored in Verify mode
   > Stdin mode computes the hash for STDIN data and outputs to console.
     Input paths and Output options are ignored.
 Input can be piped.